Barter: Tax implications

 In the United States, Karl Hess used bartering to make it harder for the IRS to seize his wages and as a form of tax resistance.
 Hess explained how he turned to barter in an op-ed for The New York Times in 1975.
-However the IRS now requires barter exchanges to be reported as per the Tax Equity and Fiscal Responsibility Act of 1982.
+However, the IRS later started requiring barter exchanges to be reported, per the Tax Equity and Fiscal Responsibility Act of 1982.
 Barter exchanges are considered taxable revenue by the IRS and must be reported on a 1099-B form.
 According to the IRS, "The fair market value of goods and services exchanged must be included in the income of both parties."

 Other countries, though, do not have the reporting requirement that the U.S. does concerning proceeds from barter transactions, but taxation is handled the same way as a cash transaction.
 If one barters for a profit, one pays the appropriate tax; if one generates a loss in the transaction, they have a loss.
 Bartering for business is also taxed accordingly as business income or business expense.
 Many barter exchanges require that one register as a business.

 In countries like Australia and New Zealand, barter transactions require the appropriate tax invoices declaring the value of the transaction and its reciprocal GST component.
 All records of barter transactions must also be kept for a minimum of five years after the transaction is made.
 The Australian Taxation Office additionally considers sponsorships between businesses and influencers that are paid in non-monetary goods to be a form of taxable barter transaction.